-- 1. Select the Tiles icon ().
+- 1. Select the Tiles icon (!!).

 - 2. Select the tile with the PTP Graphs application.

 - 3. Select the Tile icon ().

 Note: The Move icon () is in the settings menu header.
-Select this icon to move the settings left of right.
+Select this icon to move the settings left or right.

-Select the PTP Trend Interval menu and choose the interval: 1 minute, 5 minute, 10 minute, 30 minute, 1 hour, 3 hour, 6 hour, 12 hour, or 1 day.
+Select the PTP Trend Interval menu and choose the interval.
 The PTP Trend Interval defines the extent of the horizontal axis on the graph.